API Security Protection

 Problems Solved

-- Identity Authentication: Verifies whether the requester is a legally registered client.
+- Authentication: Verifies whether the requester is a legally registered client.

 4. X-Signature (Request Signature)